dan-kwon/bandit/README.md

 <img src="resources/slot-machine.png" width = "75" align="center">

-Bandit
+Jackpot
 ====================

-**bandit** is a Python module forked from the John Myles Whyte's Book [Bandit Algorithms for Website Optimization](https://www.oreilly.com/library/view/bandit-algorithms-for/9781449341565/) along with the accompanying [code repository](https://github.com/johnmyleswhite/BanditsBook).
+**jackpot** is a Python module for developing and testing multi-armed bandit algorithms.
+Forked from the accompanying [code repository](https://github.com/johnmyleswhite/BanditsBook) for (Bandit Algorithms for Website Optimization](https://www.oreilly.com/library/view/bandit-algorithms-for/9781449341565/).

-*All use of this code is at your own risk.*
+*Any use of this code is at your own risk.*

 </br>